navinpc2/UUID/README.md

 Naming convention:

 The word “UUID” has been used as name of this assignment.
-The word doesn’t have any particular meaning.
+The word doesn’t have any special meaning.
 The assignment had advised to use a UUID as repository name.
 I used the word UUID literally, for naming the solution.
-(However the repository name is a valid UUID, as advised).
+(However the repository name is a valid UUID i.e. a universally unique identifier, as advised).